 The Common SAE Fields Initiative is a TransCelerate-led project designed to increase the quality and comprehensiveness of serious adverse event (SAE) reports.
 The project focused on the assessment of the common core fields collected and reported following a serious adverse event.
 Upon completion of this assessment, the team proposed a list of SAE fields that would better support a complete clinical picture of a serious adverse event.
+As of September 2021, this initiative is complete.
+No new solutions or updates are planned.

 Common SAE Fields Assets